What Is an English Bitter / Extra Special Bitter?

 Photography courtesy of MacLeod Ale Brewing Co.

 Originating in England in the 1600s, the English bitter became popular in the industrial town of Burton on Trent in East Staffordshire, England.
-Brewers in the area used local water which had an unusually high content of calcium sulfate and created an almost hop-like flavor.
+Brewers in the area used local water with an unusually high calcium sulfate content and created an almost hop-like flavor.
 When paired with classic English malts like British pale malt and Maris Otter, the English bitter was born.

 During the 1930s and through World War II (WWII), English bitters became very fashionable because consumer palettes shifted away from the dark-style ales.
 English bitters provided a paler, lighter, lower-ABV alternative.
-And post-WWII, the English bitter continued to grow in popularity, becoming known as a high-quality, premium product.
+Post-WWII, the English bitter grew in popularity, becoming known as a high-quality, premium product.

 In the modern era, English hops such as Fuggles and East Kent Golding add that earthy hop character to the beer.
 But it’s still the use of English ingredients that define this beer.